 I’ve become the non-official/official griller in my home.
 My hubby still commandeers the big events and parties but if it’s a small family dinner or lunch you’ll catch me at the grill.
 This wasn’t always the case!
 A few years back the very thought of grilling anything was scary.
 Lobster? out of the question.

 That being said, ever since our time in New England eating lobster has become a wonderful and delicious norm.
 There were a lot of places that would sell Lobster tail for $4.99 a piece..hello awesome!

 So it’s no wonder stepping outside of my comfort circle became a must.

-So with a delicious sea breeze cocktail and a spatula in hand the sky’s the limit to what I can create.
+this sea breeze cocktail and a spatula in hand the sky’s the limit to what one can create.

 An Easy Grilled lobster tail recipe

 So with those tools in hand, I’m here to take away the fear of grilling a lobster.